valen2202/pediccion-ventas-favorita/README.md

 # Store Sales Time Series Forecasting

-Este proyecto nace como desafío inspirado en el **Kaggle Competition: Store Sales - Time Series Forecasting**.
+This project was created as a challenge inspired by the **Kaggle Competition: Store Sales - Time Series Forecasting**.
-El objetivo: **predecir las ventas de una cadena de supermercados en Ecuador**, combinando factores como calendario, feriados, precio del petróleo y estacionalidad de las series temporales.

-##  Motivación
-Las ventas de retail no solo dependen de la demanda natural, sino también de variables externas (feriados, promociones, eventos globales).
-Este proyecto busca capturar esos patrones y construir un modelo robusto que pueda anticipar las ventas con mayor precisión.
+The objective: **to predict the sales of a supermarket chain in Ecuador**, combining factors such as calendar data, holidays, oil prices, and time series seasonality.

+---

-##  Etapas del Proyecto
+## Motivation
-1. **Carga y preparación de datos**
+Retail sales depend not only on natural demand but also on external variables such as holidays, promotions, and global events.
+This project aims to capture these patterns and build a robust model capable of forecasting sales with greater accuracy.

+---

+## Project Stages

+1. **Data Loading and Preparation**
-   - Conversión de fechas a `datetime`.
+   - Conversion of dates to `datetime`.
-   - Integración de datasets: feriados, petróleo y ventas.
+   - Integration of datasets: holidays, oil prices, and sales.

 2. **Feature Engineering**
-   - Creación de variables de calendario (día, mes, año, día de la semana).
-   - Incorporación de feriados con variables dummy.
-   - Medias móviles sobre el precio del petróleo para capturar tendencias.
+   - Creation of calendar-based features (day, month, year, day of the week).
+   - Inclusion of holidays using dummy variables.
+   - Moving averages on oil prices to capture trends.

 3. **Exploratory Data Analysis (EDA)**
-   - Visualización de ventas vs precio del petróleo.
-   - Análisis de estacionalidad y tendencias.
+   - Visualization of sales vs oil price.
+   - Analysis of seasonality and trends.

-4. **Modelado**
+4. **Modeling**
-   - **XGBoost** y **LightGBM** como modelos principales.
+   - **XGBoost** and **LightGBM** as main models.
-   - One-hot encoding en variables categóricas (`family`).
+   - One-hot encoding applied to categorical variables (`family`).

-5. **Evaluación**
+5. **Evaluation**
-   - Métricas: RMSE, MAPE, R² ajustado y NWRMSLE (métrica oficial de Kaggle).
+   - Metrics: RMSE, MAPE, Adjusted R², and NWRMSLE (official Kaggle metric).
-   - Comparación de predicciones vs valores reales.
+   - Comparison between predicted and actual values.

-6. **Optimización**
+6. **Optimization**
-   - GridSearch para ajustar hiperparámetros en XGBoost.
+   - GridSearch for XGBoost hyperparameter tuning.
-   - Validación cruzada para robustez.

-##  Resultados
-- Los modelos lograron capturar patrones estacionales clave.
-- Se observó correlación interesante entre ventas y precio del petróleo y estacionalidades.
-- LightGBM ofreció mejor eficiencia de entrenamiento, mientras que XGBoost mostró métricas competitivas tras tuning.
+   - Cross-validation for robustness.

+---

-##  Conclusiones
+## Results
-El proyecto confirma que:
-- El **feature engineering** en series temporales (feriados, precios externos, variables de calendario) marca la diferencia.
-- Modelos de gradient boosting (XGBoost/LightGBM) son especialmente poderosos en escenarios con múltiples variables externas.
+- The models successfully captured key seasonal patterns.
+- A meaningful correlation was observed between sales, oil prices, and seasonality.
+- LightGBM provided better training efficiency, while XGBoost showed competitive performance after tuning.

+---

-## 🛠️ Tecnologías usadas
+## Conclusions
+The project confirms that:
+- **Feature engineering** in time series (holidays, external prices, calendar variables) makes a significant difference.
+- Gradient boosting models (XGBoost/LightGBM) are particularly powerful in scenarios with multiple external variables.

+---

+## Technologies Used
 - Python, Pandas, NumPy
 - Matplotlib, Seaborn
 - XGBoost, LightGBM
 - Scikit-learn

----